deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 Before We Begin
 ---

-[Morten Schenk](https://twitter.com/blomster81?lang=en) of Offensive Security has done the majority of leg work for the public research on this topic.
-Although Morten has done amazing research on this, I have not seen much in the way of _practical_ blog posts showcasing this technique in the wild (that is, taking an exploit start to finish leveraging this technique in a blog post).
+[Morten Schenk](https://twitter.com/blomster81?lang=en) of Offensive Security has done a lot of the leg work for shedding light on this topic to the public, namely at [DefCon 25](https://www.defcon.org/html/defcon-25/dc-25-index.html) and [Black Hat 2017](https://www.blackhat.com/us-17/).

+Although there has been some _AMAZING_ research on this, I have not seen much in the way of _practical_ blog posts showcasing this technique in the wild (that is, taking an exploit start to finish leveraging this technique in a blog post).
 Most of the research surrounding this topic, although absolutely brilliant, only explains how these mitigation bypasses work.
-This led to some issues for me when I started applying this research into actual exploitation.
+This led to some issues for me when I started applying this research into actual exploitation, as I only had theory to go off of.

-Since I had some trouble implementing said research into a practical example, I'm writing this blog post in hopes it will aid those looking for more detail on how to leverage the research in a practical manner.
+Since I had some trouble implementing said research into a practical example, I'm writing this blog post in hopes it will aid those looking for more detail on how to leverage these mitigation bypasses in a practical manner.

 This blog post is going to utilize the [HackSysExtreme](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver/tree/v2.0.0/Driver) vulnerable kernel driver to outline bypassing SMEP and bypassing NX in the kernel.
 The vulnerability class will be an arbitrary read/write primitive, which can write one QWORD to kernel mode memory per [IOCTL](https://docs.microsoft.com/en-us/windows/win32/devio/device-input-and-output-control-ioctl-) routine.